 The Pixel laser creates many tiny laser holes in the skin, removing part of the top layer of skin.
 It leaves the surrounding skin cells intact to serve as a reservoir for rapid healing.
 The laser stimulates new collagen growth to smooth and tighten the skin.
 You will continue to make new collagen for 6 months after a Pixel treatment.

 Does the treatment hurt?

-There is some discomfort during the laser treatment.
+there is some discomfort during the laser treatment.
 We use a Zimmer, which blows cold air over the skin to help numb the skin during the treatment.
 After the Pixel treatment is performed, there will be a sunburn-type sensation.
-We treat small sections of the skin and apply a topical numbing cream, which relieves the heat sensation very quickly.
+We treat small sections of the skin and apply a topical numbing cream, which relieves the head sensation very quickly.
 We provide you with a jar of the topical numbing cream to reapply at home for the first 24 hours as needed for any discomfort.

 What can I expect after the treatment?

 The treated area will be very red and swollen for the first 24 to 48 hours.
 The skin will begin to flake and peel on days 3 to 4.
 This is especially noticeable while cleansing the skin.
 The skin on the face is usually essentially healed after 5 days — though there may still be some redness.
 Skin on areas of the body (anywhere off the face) can take at least twice as long to heal because the skin turns over more slowly and does not have as many oil glands present.
 Most patients can begin to apply mineral makeup after 3 to 4 days.
 We will schedule you back for a microdermabrasion in 1 to 2 weeks to complete the process of eliminating the dead skin cells and rehydrating your skin.